kehantan/labbook/docs/assays/mtt.rst

 #.
 Remove the culture flask from incubator.
 #.
 Slightly tapping the flask to mechanically detach the cells from flask.
 #.
-Dispense 10% DMEM in equal amount with TrypLE.
+Dispense complete DMEM in equal amount with TrypLE.
 Swirl the flask to properly neutralise TrypLE.

     For example: if dispensed 600 uL of TrypLE, then dispense 600 uL of 10% DMEM